cosanlab/PGG_meteor/Logic.md

 - Visualize player decisions correlations as similarity matrix per round (see Evernote)

 ###Extra notes
-- use python letters equivalent for modularity of number of players
-- wait until last user has completed game before tearing down instance
-- When submitting instructions quiz, change assignment status to passed quiz
 - When a person drops, start the disconnection timer.
 If the timer goes off then ask the remaining players if they want to get re-matched or cash out.

 ###Changes